jameskermode/f90wrap/README.md

 Notes
 -----

 - Unlike standard `f2py`, `f90wrap` converts all `intent(out)` arrays to
 `intent(in, out)`.
 This was a deliberate design decision to allow allocatable and automatic arrays of unknown output size to be used.
-It’s hard in general to work out what size array needs to be allocated, so relying on the the user to pre-allocate from Python is the safest solution.
+It is hard in general to work out what size array needs to be allocated, so relying on the the user to pre-allocate from Python is the safest solution.
 - Scalar arguments without `intent` are treated as `intent(in)` by `f2py`.
 To have `inout` scalars, you need to call `f90wrap` with the `--default-to-inout` flag and declare the python variables as 1-length numpy arrays (`numpy.zeros(1)` for example).
 - Pointer arguments are not supported.
 - Arrays of derived types are currently not fully supported: a workaround is provided for 1D-fixed-length arrays, i.e. `type(a), dimension(b) :: c`.
 In this case, the super-type `Type_a_Xb_Array` will be created, and the array of types can be accessed through `c.items`.
 Note that dimension b can not be `:`, but can be a parameter.